markets/awesome-ruby/README.md

 * [Spring](https://github.com/rails/spring) - Preloads your rails environment in the background for faster testing and Rake tasks
 * [Konacha](https://github.com/jfirebaugh/konacha) - Test your Rails application's JavaScript with the mocha test framework and chai assertion library
 * [WebMock](https://github.com/bblimke/webmock) - Library for stubbing and setting expectations on HTTP requests
+* [RR](https://github.com/rr/rr) - A test double framework that features a rich selection of double techniques and a terse syntax

 ## Web Frameworks